 Regulation in Europe

 In the European Union, the regulation on roaming charges has been in force since 30 June 2007, forcing service providers to lower their roaming fees across the 28-member bloc.
 It later also included EEA member states.
 On 11 June 2013, the European Commission voted to end mobile roaming charges.
 It is expected to come into force on 1 July 2014.
 It was originally planned to abolish roaming charges within the European Union by 15 December 2015.
-These changes were, however, controversial and the latest proposal as of June 2015 has a June 2017 implementation date.
+These changes were, however, controversial and the latest proposal (as of June 2015) has an implementation date of June 2017.

 World Roaming Coverage Maps